jd2rogers2/aws-learning-crud-mvp/docs/aws-certified-dev-notes.md

 - S3 PER PREFIX perf - 3,500 PUT/COPY/POST/DELETE or 5,500 GET/HEAD req/s
 - IAM roles should be attached to ECS TASKS
 - x-ray GetTraceSummaries for finding request by attr
-- lambda event source mappings are for when lambda needs to poll aka no invokation
+- lambda event source mappings are for when lambda needs to poll aka no invocation
     - so sqs, kinesis, dynamodb streams
+- CDK = use your fav coding language instead of yaml for CloudFormation
+- AppSync = scaffolded API Gateway with websockets and GraphQL
+    - serverless
+    - federated APIs feature (bundles multiple microservice APIs into one)

 ## aws provided sample Qs - mine then correct